Key Findings

 Across all 923 US occupations, higher AI exposure is concentrated in higher-wage jobs — but a pocket of high-exposure, low-wage roles faces the starkest displacement risk.
 Wages shown are FRED industry-level averages (Apr 2026) mapped to each occupation's sector.

-GAIA-E Exposure Score vs. Industry Wage — all 923 occupations
+GAIA-E Score (Eloundou 2024) vs. Industry Wage — all 923 occupations

 Data access by request.
 Cite as: Aghabarari (2026) DOI: 10.5281/zenodo.20320112